 There are no studies in pregnant women.
-SPORANOX® should be used in pregnancy only if the benefit outweighs the potential risk.
+SPORANOX® should be used for the treatment of systemic fungal infections in pregnancy only if the benefit outweighs the potential risk.

 During post-marketing experience, cases of congenital abnormalities have been reported.
-(See ADVERSE REACTIONS, Post-marketing Experience.)
+(See ADVERSE REACTIONS: Post-marketing Experience.)